UniversalScientificTechnologies/xDOS_doc/record_format.md

 - `$DOS`: the 4th field is reserved.
 - `$DIG` is optional; the configuration field has a fixed width.
 - New header message `$TICK` giving the length of the device timer tick.
-- `$TIME`: meaning of the fields stated precisely, including devices with a calendar RTC and an invalid device time; `<sync_age>` is empty when unknown.
+- `$TIME`: classified as a status message; meaning of the fields stated precisely, including devices with a calendar RTC and an invalid device time; `<sync_age>` is empty when unknown.
 - `$RTCCHK`: emitted in every file; `INIT` marks an invalid (relative only) device time.
 - `$START`, `$E`, `$STOP`: timer values defined; `<long_event_time>` counts from the start of the block.
 - `$E`: optional second channel value.